 Commissions for weddings fluctuate depending on wedding location and availability.
-Contact us at the contact link to the side or email us firstname.lastname@example.org to discuss your day.
+Contact us at the contact link to the side to get our packages, and discuss your day.
 Although a typical spend with us is around $3500.

 Do you have any limits on coverage time or the number of photos taken on the wedding day?

 Never any limit on photos taken.
 Our base package offers 8 hours of coverage, and we have other packages with no time limits.
 We also travel with you wherever you need us to be throughout the day.

 Take a look at our Not Traditional page.
 We always get excited when couples have ideas about spending more time shooting exciting concepts.